 Do this switch ball warm up in groups of four.
 Learner 1 throws to learner 2, who throws back and then runs and falls in behind learner 4.
 Learner 1 then throws to learner 3, and so on.
 When learner 4 receives the ball, they run to replace learner 1.

 Now do dynamic stretches with the ball:

-Hold the ball in both hands with the ball above your and then to head and stretch to the side.
+Hold the ball in Then bend both hands with backwards the ball above your and then to head and stretch the other to the side. side.